8gears/keycloak-auth-proxy/README.md

 ## Usage

+There are three ways how the proxy can be configured.
-The proxy configuration settings can be set with environment variables or with the file `proxy.json` mounted as a volume to `/app/proxy.json`.
+The proxy configuration settings can be set with environment variables,environment variables plus config template or with the file `proxy.json` mounted as a volume to `/app/proxy.json`.

-Set the mandatory environment variables.
+The option that you choose depend on the use case.
+For simple static website auth the default proxy template is sufficient.
+For more complex scenarios the custom Proxy Config Template is able cover all possible options.

+### Running with the default Proxy Config Template

+In the simplest case the only thing you need to do is to set the mandatory environment variables.
+Prior the execution the variables merged with the default proxy config and then the proxy application is started.

 ```
 docker run -ti \
 -e TARGET_URL=asdf \